chriskormaris/Connect4/README.md

 ![screenshot](/screenshots/connect-5_system-style.png)

 ### Citation
-The GUI of the Java Swing application was based on this GitHub repository:
+The GUI of the Java Swing application was inspired from this GitHub repository:
 - https://github.com/0xadada/smart-connect-four